cloudfour/pleasantest-site-sandbox/README.md

-# Eleventy Sandbox
+# Pleasantest Site Sandbox

-A simple Eleventy sandbox template for prototypes and experiments.
+A simple sandbox for prototyping the new Pleasantest site

 ## Getting started

-Once you've copied/cloned this project, run the following commands to get up and running:
+Once you've cloned this project, run the following commands to get up and running:

 1. `npm ci` — Install dependencies
 1. `npm start` — Compile project, start local server, and watch for file updates